 Created 2018Back to participation

-The award comprises £10,000 closely linked to a substantial package of mentoring and subsidiary support, tailored each time to the needs and situation of the selected artist or group.
+Established in 2018 the award recognises one artist (or company) a year in until 2021.
+Announced each January, following a nomination process involving invited professionals from the field of contemporary performance, the award comprises £10,000 closely linked to a substantial package of mentoring and subsidiary support, tailored each time to the needs and situation of the selected artist or group.

-Financed by Forced Entertainment winning the International Ibsen Award in 2016, this scheme forms part of the company’s efforts to feed back some of our own success into the field, and to offer support to artists who are reinventing theatre and performance in new ways and for new audiences.
+Financed by Forced Entertainment winning the International Ibsen Award in 2016, this scheme forms part of the company’s efforts to feed back some of our own success into the field, and to offer support to younger artists who are reinventing theatre and performance in new ways and for new audiences.
 In particular, the award is aimed at artists for whom there aren’t at present significant structures of support, recognition or development available.

 Huw Chadbourn (1963-2017) was an independent artist, actor, musician and performance-maker, an inspirational friend and one of the founder members of Forced Entertainment.
 In addition to his work with Forced Entertainment between 1984 and 1987, Huw made work with his own company Semblance, as well as creating performances with Axis Mundi and Dogs in Honey.
 He appeared in a range of TV shows including Smack The Pony and Annie Griffin’s Coming Soon.

 About the process: